dbt-review-assistant/dbt-review-assistant/README.md

 `--data-tests`: Optional - list of data test names which are required - specifically for the `models-have-data-tests` check.
 If omitted, then the check will pass if any data tests are defined, regardless of type.

+`--must-have-all-tags-from`: Optional - List of tags, from which objects must have the full set.

+`--must-have-any-tag-from`: Optional - List of tags, from which objects must have at least one value.

 ### Running checks individually